-Yara Marine Technologies, a front-runner in the development and implementation of emissions reduction technologies in the maritime industry, has acquired Lean Marine, a company at the cutting edge of automated fuel-saving and performance management and reporting solutions for vessels.
+Yara Marine Technologies, a front-runner in the development and implementation of emissions reduction technologies in the maritime industry, has acquired Lean Marine, a company at the cutting edge of automated fuel-saving, performance management, and reporting solutions for vessels.
 Lean Marine’s intelligent software and hardware solutions have already been installed on more than 200 vessels worldwide.

-Lean Marine offers a unique combination of direct, real-time fuel optimisation and data analysis over time which improves operational efficiency with potential fuel consumption and CO2 emission savings of up to 25 percent.
+Lean Marine offers a unique combination of direct, real-time fuel optimisation and data analysis over time.
+This improves operational efficiency, with potential fuel consumption and CO2 emission savings of up to 25 percent.

 Lean Marine will continue to offer FuelOpt and Fleet Analytics as part of Yara Marine’s portfolio of green technologies for the maritime industry, and these offerings will be backed by Yara Marine’s global service and support infrastructure.

 Stricter emissions regulations are on the horizon.
-The International Maritime Organisation is targeting a 30% reduction in CO2 emissions by 2030, which leaves the shipping industry under growing pressure to implement technologies that facilitate significant emissions reductions.
+The International Maritime Organisation is targeting a 40 percent reduction in CO2 emissions by 2030, which leaves the shipping industry under growing pressure to implement technologies that facilitate significant emissions reductions.

 “Moving forward, the time is right for our technologies to be offered to ship-owners and operators worldwide with the help of Yara Marine’s extensive network and experience.”

-“Since we first began discussions with Lean Marine, we’ve been increasingly impressed with the scope of their technology, as well as their commitment to continue to refine and develop their offerings.
-We’re very much looking forward to including their digital platforms in our expanding portfolio of technologies”, Koniordos continued.
+“Since we first began discussions with Lean Marine, we have been increasingly impressed with the scope of their technology, as well as their commitment to continue to refine and develop their offerings.
+We are very much looking forward to including their digital platforms in our expanding portfolio of technologies”, Koniordos continued.

 “We already see several interesting synergies between us.
 For instance, the integration of wind-assisted propulsion and conventional propulsion systems requires a smart solution, one that is able to dynamically adjust engine power, pitch propeller, and route for real time optimisation of fuel efficiency.
 This is a very interesting arena now that Yara Marine is bringing WindWings to the market,” Laurin said.